mcity/Mcity-octane-examples/README.md

 ## Repository Structure

-jquery-socketio.html - Sample jquery application that runs requests and handles/parses responses. jQuery-rest.html - Sample jquery application that makes requests through the REST interface python-socketio.ipynb - A Jupyter notebook containing python code equivalent to the jQuery SocketIO example python-rest.ipynb - A Jupyter notebook containing python code equivalent to the jQuery REST example. python-socketio.py - A very basic SocketIO client that handles authentication. python-rest.py - A very basic Python script executing a few calls to the REST API.
+jquery-socketio.html - Sample jquery application that runs requests and handles/parses responses. python-socketio.ipynb - A Jupyter notebook containing python code equivalent to the jQuery SocketIO example python-rest.ipynb - A Jupyter notebook containing python code equivalent to the jQuery REST example. python-socketio.py - A very basic SocketIO client that handles authentication. python-rest.py - A very basic Python script executing a few calls to the REST API.